-SS Eastland Mural unveiled in Chicago on June 24, more in "murals"
+SS Eastland Mural unveiled in Chicago, more in "murals"

 On 16th Street just west of Carpenter in Chicago's Pilsen neighborhood.